 The Herbert E. Stokinger Award is given each year to an individual who has made a significant contribution in the broad field of industrial and environmental toxicology.
-This year’s Stokinger Award recipient is John Cocker, PhD.
+This year’s Stokinger Award recipient is Mark D. Hoover, PhD, CHP, CIH.

-Dr. Cocker’s contributions have earned him the Herbert E. Stokinger Award.
-The Stokinger Award will be announced at the AIHce Opening Session and presented to Dr. Cocker at the Stokinger Lecture on Monday, June 5, 2017.
-The lecture will be entitled “Biological Monitoring Without Limits” and will be held in Room 303 of the Washington State Convention Center from 2:00 p.m. to 3:00 p.m.
+Dr. Hoover’s contributions have earned him the Herbert E. Stokinger Award.
+The Stokinger Award will be announced at the ACGIH® Membership Reception and Annual Meeting of the Membership and at the AIHce Opening Session, and presented to Dr. Hoover at the Stokinger Lecture on Wednesday, May 23, 2018.
+The lecture will be entitled “The Importance of Confirming Protection from Risks in All the Places We Live, Learn, Work, and Play” and will be held in Room 119AB, Level 100 of the Pennsylvania Convention Center from 10:15 a.m. to 11:15 a.m.